-If you have suffered an injury in an accident that was someone else’s fault, such as a traffic collision or a slip-and-fall, you have the right to seek compensation for your losses.
+If you have suffered an injury in an accident that was someone else’s fault, such as a car crash or a slip-and-fall, you have the right to seek compensation for your losses.
 After all, you should not bear financial responsibility for medical expenses or lost wages when another party’s negligence caused your injuries.
 When you file a personal injury claim, you will present your evidence to the at-fault party’s insurer and negotiate a fair settlement.

 However, insurance companies can sometimes undervalue or reject your claim.
 In such instances, your only option to pursue the money you deserve is to file a civil lawsuit.
 Yet before your case gets to the courtroom, you may have a final opportunity to reach a negotiated settlement via mediation.
 Understanding how mediation works and what legal obligations each party has can help you feel prepared as you progress through your claim.

 Mediation is a conference between the parties to the case.
 The process involves both sides meeting with a certified mediator, who is often a retired judge or third-party legal professional.
 The mediator’s goal is to listen to each side’s argument and determine whether they can find any common ground to help them form a mutually beneficial agreement.